Take a Bow (Madonna song): Critical reception

 In his 2011 review of Bedtime Stories, Brett Callwood of the Detroit Metro Times called the song "spectacular".
 Writing for Entertainment Weekly, Chuck Arnold called it "one of the most elegant, most un-Madonna-sounding things she’s ever done".
 While ranking Madonna's singles in honor of her 60th birthday, Jude Rogers from The Guardian placed the track at number 38, calling it a "compellingly cinematic orchestral drama".
 Matthew Jacobs, from The Huffington Post, placed it at number 19 of his list "The Definitive Ranking Of Madonna Singles", calling it her "most poetic ballad".
 Bianca Gracie from Idolator noted it as a "timeless ballad", adding that it "has warm strings and soaring harmonies with a hint of tragedy from Madonna’s somber vocals, which makes the end result all the more beautiful."
 Music writer James Masterton said it is "arguably one of Madonna's best records for ages".
 Pan-European magazine Music & Media deemed it "an elegant ballad, a perfect alternative to prosaic lullabies."
 They added, "The intro could be mistaken for jingle bells and fits in well with the season."
 A reviewer from Music Week gave it five out of five, calling it "an old-fashioned ballad, full of sweeping violin and vaguely oriental sounds.
 A natural single for Christmas."
 John Kilgo from The Network Forty described it as "sexy and smooth".
-NMEs Alex Needham, opined it was a "gorgeously constructed song by any standards".
+Stuart Bailie from NME viewed it as "a return to the True Blue era of boss tunes, a swooning, goose-feather production that's clearly in awe of KD Lang's Ingenue.
+Maddy paraphrases Shakespeare and rewrite 'Send In the Clowns'; another curtain call beckons."
+Another NME editor, Alex Needham, opined it was a "gorgeously constructed song by any standards".

 NPR Multimedia senior producer Keith Jenkins gave a positive review of the song, stating that it "washes over you and gets your blood boiling.
 You may not walk on water after hearing it, but you may want to get your focus back by walking on broken glass".
 Enio Chiola of PopMatters, included the song on his list of "Top 15 Madonna Singles of All Time".
 He opined that "['Take a Bow'] features a more demure Madonna, confident in her termination of a doomed relationship, and the music is accented by characteristically Asian orchestration and lovely poetic lyrics", concluding that "[Madonna] quickly learned that the way back into the public's collective hearts was to focus more attention on the music than on the frankness of her sexual image".
 Encyclopedia Madonnica writer Matthew Rettenmund called it a "sentimental ballad with showbiz theme" while finding similarities in the song to that of "Superstar" by The Carpenters.
 Rikky Rooksby, author of The Complete Guide to the Music of Madonna, was less impressed with the track.
 Although he felt that it sounded "shockingly normal" after the "ambient 'Bedtime Story'", he found the song's length as over-long and deduced it to be "communica[ting] no sense whatsoever of the pain of a real goodbye."
 Slant Magazine's Sal Cinquemani, called it "syrupy and bittersweet".
 In his book, Madonna: An Intimate Biography, J. Randy Taraborrelli called it a "melancholy and beautifully executed ballad".
 James Hunter from Vibe deemed it "a New Soul masterpiece".
 Author Chris Wade wrote in his book The Music of Madonna that "Take a Bow" was a standout from the album.
 He complimented Madonna and Babyface's vocals, while calling the music "stunning".
 He declared it as one of the singer's "purest songs, totally free of any gimmicks, self-consciousness or knowing sexual references; a graceful end to the album."